Keto Coconut Cake (Healthy, Sugar-Free)

 It has very special chemistry since it contains 4 times more fiber than regular flour.
 Fibers are water/liquid absorbent, and if they are not in contact with a liquid binding agent, they create crumbly, dry, and fragile cakes.

 Good quality coconut extract and vanilla extract.
 I am talking about natural extract, these are strong, intense and they are adding the best flavor to your cake.
-It would be very hard for the eggs to overpower the flavor of natural extract.
+It would be very hard for the eggs to overpower the flavor of the natural extract.

 - Coconut cream instead of heavy cream.
 Coconut cream is very flavorsome.
 It not only enhances the coconut flavor of your cake but also covers any eggy taste you don’t want in a keto cake.